semgrep/semgrep-docs/docs/semgrep-secrets/view-triage.md

 Findings from local scans are differentiated from their remote counterparts through their slugs.
 Remote repositories are identified as <span className="placeholder">  ACCOUNT_NAME/REPOSITORY_NAME</span>, while local repositories are identified as <span className="placeholder">local_scan/REPOSITORY_NAME</span>.
 :::

+## Default Secrets page view and branch logic

+In Semgrep, a **single** finding may appear in several branches.
+These appearances are called **instances** of a finding.
+In Semgrep Secrets the **latest instance**, that is, the finding from the most recent branch scanned, is displayed by default because if a Secrets finding is present in **any branch**, even a non-primary branch, it is considered [valid](/semgrep-secrets/conceptual-overview#validate-secrets).

 ## Triage findings

 You can triage secrets-related findings in Semgrep AppSec Platform on the **Secrets** page.
 By default, all findings are displayed.
 A common triage workflow includes the following tasks: